unisg/head2screen/README.md

 To toggle from head mode to mouse mode use the spoken command "mouse mode" and vice versa "head mode".

+## Contribution

+As this is a pilot and the ressouces of the current leading organizations are limited we are looking for contribution in development, maintenance and support.
+At the moment we are not able to track every issue right in time.

 ## Contact

 For inputs or questions use <head2screen@unisg.ch>.